NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

-### [2025-08-23] Simplify Docker Setup, Remove CORS, Redirect old Vercel URL to new URL
+### [2025-08-23] Simplify Docker Setup, Remove CORS, Redirect old Vercel URL to new URL, update README

 - **Goals:**

   - Simplify Docker configuration for easier development workflow
   - Remove unnecessary CORS configuration from monolith
   - Made the old hosted URL redirect to the current Render URL
+  - Updated README to reflect new environment/deployment configuration as well as instructions to run the project locally

 - **Notes:**